-- 899Comment: A reviewer must use sufficient care to avoid errors that would significantly affect900his or her opinions and conclusions.
-Diligence is required to identify and analyze the factors,901conditions, data, and other information that would have a significant effect on the credibility902of the assignment results. - 903 (c) not render appraisal review services in a careless or negligent manner, such as making a series of 904 errors that, although individually might not significantly affect the results of an appraisal review, 905 in the aggregate affects the credibility of those results.
+Comment: A reviewer must use sufficient care to avoid errors that would significantly affect his or her opinions and conclusions.
+Diligence is required to identify and analyze the factors, conditions, data, and other information that would have a significant effect on the credibility of the assignment results.

+(c) not render appraisal review services in a careless or negligent manner, such as making a series of errors that, although individually might not significantly affect the results of an appraisal review, in the aggregate affects the credibility of those results.

-906Comment: Perfection is impossible to attain, and competence does not require perfection.907However, an appraiser must not render appraisal review services in a careless or negligent908manner.
+910 Comment.
+Perfection is impossible to attain, and competence does not require perfection.
+911 However, an appraiser must not render appraisal review services in a careless or negligent 912 manner.
 This Standards Rule requires a reviewer to use due diligence and due care.

-- 909 Standards Rule 3-2 - 910 In developing an appraisal review, the reviewer must: - 911 (a) identify the client and other intended users; - 912 (b) identify the intended use of the reviewer's opinions and conclusions; - 913 Comment: A reviewer must not allow the intended use of an assignment or a client's 914 objectives to cause the assignment results to be biased.
-A reviewer must not advocate for a 915 client's objectives. - 916The intended use refers to the use of the reviewer's opinions and conclusions by the client and917other intended users; examples include, without limitation, quality control, audit,918qualification, or confirmation. - 919 (c) identify the purpose of the appraisal review, including whether the assignment includes the 920 development of the reviewer's own opinion of value or review opinion related to the work under 921 review; - 922 Comment: The purpose of an appraisal review assignment relates to the reviewer's objective; 923 examples include, without limitation, to determine if the results of the work under review are 924 credible for the intended user's intended use, or to evaluate compliance with relevant USPAP 925 requirements, client requirements, or applicable regulations. - 926 In the review of an appraisal assignment, the reviewer may provide an opinion of value for the 927 property that is the subject of the work under review. - In the review of an appraisal review assignment, the reviewer may provide an opinion of quality of the work that is the subject of the appraisal review assignment. - (d) identify the work under review and the characteristics of that work which are relevant to the intended use and purpose of the appraisal review, including: - 932 (i) any ownership interest in the property that is the subject of the work under review; - (ii) the date of the work under review and the effective date of the opinions or conclusions in the work under review; - (iii) the appraiser(s) who completed the work under review, unless the identity is withheld by the client; and - 937(iv)the physical, legal, and economic characteristics of the property, properties, property938type(s), or market area in the work under review. - 939Comment: The subject of an appraisal review assignment may be all or part of a report, a940workfile, or a combination of these, and may be related to an appraisal or appraisal review941assignment. - 942 (e) identify the effective date of the reviewer's opinions and conclusions; - 943 (f) identify any extraordinary assumptions necessary in the review assignment;
+913 Stand ards Rule 3-2 914 In dev reloping an appraisal review, the reviewer must: 915 (a) identify the client and other intended users; 46 916 (b) identify the intended use of the reviewer's opinions and conclusions; 47 917 Comment: A reviewer must not allow the intended use of an assignment or a client's 918 objectives to cause the assignment results to be biased.
+A reviewer must not advocate for a 919 client's objectives.
+920 The intended use refers to the use of the reviewer's opinions and conclusions by the client and 921 other intended users; examples include, without limitation, quality control, audit, 922 qualification, or confirmation.
+122 quantication, or community.
+923 (c) identify the purpose of the appraisal review, including whether the assignment includes t 924 development of the reviewer's own opinion of value or review opinion related to the work und 925 review; 48 926 Comment : The purpose of an appraisal review assignment relates to the reviewer's objective; 927 examples include, without limitation, to determine if the results of the work under review are 928 credible for the intended user's intended use, or to evaluate compliance with relevant USPAP 929 requirements, client requirements, or applicable regulations.
+930 In the review of an appraisal assignment, the reviewer may provide an opinion of value for the 931 property that is the subject of the work under review.
+932 In the review of an appraisal review assignment, the reviewer may provide an opinion of 933 quality of the work that is the subject of the appraisal review assignment.
+934 (d) identify the work under review and the characteristics of that work which are relevant to t 935 () intended use and purpose of the appraisal review, including: 936 (i) any ownership interest in the property that is the subject of the work under review; 937 (ii) the date of the work under review and the effective date of the opinions or conclusions 938 the work under review; 939 (iii) the appraiser(s) who completed the work under review, unless the identity is withheld 940 the client; and 941 (iv) the physical, legal, and economic characteristics of the property, properties, proper 9/12 tyne(s) or market area in the work under review